 The Australian Broadcasting Corporation (ABC) is primarily responsible for providing innovative and comprehensive broadcasting and digital media services of a high standard that contribute to a sense of national identity, inform and entertain audiences, and foster the performing arts.

-The ABC’s total budgeted assets for 2022–23 are just under $1.8 billion, with 36 per cent of these assets attributable to land and buildings, as shown in Figure 2.
+ABC’s total budgeted assets for 2024–25 are $1.9 billion, with 39 per cent of these assets attributable to land and buildings, as shown in Figure 6.

-ACMA’s total budgeted revenues for 2022–23 are just over $1.4 billion, with 87 per cent of these revenues attributable to other taxes, as shown in Figure 3.
+ACMA’s total budgeted revenues for 2024–25 are $3.7 billion, with 57 per cent of these revenues attributable to resource received free of charge (such as the commencement of spectrum licences) and 37 per cent attributable to other taxes, as shown in Figure 7.

 Australian Postal Corporation